 The contraption is usually pricier than a neti pot or a nasal spray.
-This SinuPulse Nasal Irrigation System (target.com) costs about $80.
+This SinuPulse Nasal Irrigation System (amazon.com) costs about $80.

 Medicated nasal spray

-Over-the-counter medicated nasal sprays such as Afrin ($9; target.com) work very well as short-term decongestants, says Dr. Lane.
+Over-the-counter medicated nasal sprays such as Afrin ($15 for 3; amazon.com) work very well as short-term decongestants, says Dr. Lane.
 But if the spray is used for more than three or four days straight, the body can start to require more of it, more often, in order to continue benefiting from its symptom-relieving effects.